 There is software that enables drones to be flown automatically at a constant height above the ground if there is a digital elevation model of the land being flown over.
 UGCS software was used for drone flights in February 2023, but the digital elevation model of Disappointment Island provided by the software was found to be inaccurate.
-There is no digital elevation model for the Auckland Islands available from Land Information New Zealand (LINZ, the normal source of such things in New Zealand), but we were able to build one from the contour lines for the Auckland Islands which are available from the LINZ website.
+There is no digital elevation model for the Auckland

+Islands available from Land Information New Zealand (LINZ, the normal source in New Zealand), but we were able to build one from the contour lines for the Auckland Islands which are available from the LINZ website.
 This digital elevation model was not a substantial improvement on the one provided by UGCS as the LINZ-provided contours were clearly inaccurate (see Figure 2).
-We were however able to shift the digital elevation model so that it matched better with the land, and this enabled flight at approximately a constant height above ground.
-However, this shift of digital elevation model to match land was only possible for the small area flown, not for the whole island, so a new and accurate digital elevation model of Disappointment Island is required before drone censuses can sensibly be undertaken of the whole island.
-Satellite imagery can be used to construct such digital elevation models and the Department of Conservation's National Eradication Team recently had one produced for most of the Auckland Islands, but not Disappointment Island.
+We were however able to shift the digital elevation model so that its coastline lined up with the coastline in aerial imagery available from the LINZ website, and this enabled flight at approximately a constant height above ground.
+However, this shift of digital elevation model to match land was only possible for the small area flown, not for the whole island.